 Dr Klaus Larres is the Richard M Krasno Distinguished Professor of History & International Affairs at the University of North Carolina (UNC) at Chapel Hill, USA.
 He is also Director of the Krasno Global Affairs & Business Council/Krasno Events Series at UNC.

-previously he was the holder of the Henry A. Kissinger Chair in Foreign Policy and International Relations at the Library of Congress in Washington, DC; a Member (Fellow) of the Institute for Advanced Study (IAS) in Princeton, NJ.; and a Visiting Professor at Schwarzman College/Tsinghua University in Beijing and a visiting professor at the Beijing Culture and Foreign Languages University.
+Previously Klaus Larres was the holder of the Henry A. Kissinger Chair in Foreign Policy and International Relations at the Library of Congress in Washington, DC; a Member (Fellow) of the Institute for Advanced Study (IAS) in Princeton, NJ.; a Visiting Professor at Schwarzman College/Tsinghua University in Beijing and a visiting professor at the Beijing Culture and Foreign Languages University.

-he has recently been appointed to the position of 'Distinguished Visiting Professor' at the Indian Institute of Technology in Mumbai, India.
-He also serves on the 'International Board' of the Bundeskanzler-Willy-Brandt-Stiftung in Berlin and on the board of directors of the Carolina China Council in Raleigh, NC.
-He also is a board member of the Berlin based foreign policy journal WeltTrends and The NC Zeitgeist Foundation in Charlotte, NC.
+He has been appointed to the position of 'Distinguished Visiting Professor' at the Indian Institute of Technology in Mumbai, India.
+He also serves on the 'International Board' of the Bundeskanzler-Willy-Brandt-Stiftung in Berlin and on the board of directors of the Carolina China Council in Raleigh, NC; and is a board member of both the Berlin, Germany, based foreign policy journal WeltTrends and The NC Zeitgeist Foundation in Charlotte, NC.

-- 3. the Cold War & the life and politics of Winston Churchill in war and peace.
+- 3. the Global Cold War & the politics of Winston Churchill in war and peace.

 Klaus Larres likes to travel and explore the world;

-he is keen on swimming, conversing, reading & writing, and putting the world to rights;
+He is keen on swimming, conversing, reading, writing & putting the world to rights;

 He can be approached for speaking & consulting engagements;

 He is happy to answer your messages - please email me.

-Klaus Larres also was a Senior Fellow at the Center for Transatlantic Relations (CTR) at Johns Hopkins University/SAIS, in Washington, DC (2010-2018); and he served as a Fellow at Germany's leading think tank, the Institute of International and Security Affairs (SWP) in Berlin where he dealt with German security and China policy.
+Klaus Larres also was a Senior Fellow at the Center for Transatlantic Relations (CTR) at Johns Hopkins University/SAIS, in Washington, DC (2010-2018); in 2016 he served as a Fellow at Germany's leading think tank, the Institute of International and Security Affairs (SWP) in Berlin where he dealt with Germany's security and China policy.